White House intensifies confusion and fear on US-China deal

 “We expect the relationship between the world’s two largest economies to remain contentious,” Moody’s Investors Service said in a report.
 “Narrow agreements and modest concessions in their ongoing trade dispute will not bridge the wide gulf in their respective economic, political and strategic interests.”

-Among the conflicting assertions that White House officials made was over whether China had actually agreed to drop its 40 percent tariffs on U.S. autos.
+Among the conflicting assertions that White House officials made was over whether China had actually agreed to drop its 40% tariffs on U.S. autos.

 Many economists have expressed skepticism that very much could be achieved to bridge the vast disagreements between the two countries in just 90 days.